johnwcowan/r7rs-work/FuturesCowan.md

 Read and write operations on the store (such as reading and writing a variable, an element of a vector or a string) are not required to be atomic.
-It is an error for a future to write a location in the store while some other thread reads or writes that same location.
+It is an error for a future to write a location in the store while some other future reads or writes that same location.
 It is the responsibility of the application to avoid write/read and write/write races.

 Concurrent reads and writes to ports are allowed.